Web Crawlability (for Forms and Websites) Guide

 Values for 'Content' Attribute

-See overleaf for a list of the values for content, and the corresponding behavior that web crawlers, or “bots”, will exhibit when they’re included as part of your ROBOTS <META> tag.
+See the overview for a list of the values for content, and the corresponding behavior that web crawlers will exhibit when they are included as part of the ROBOTS <META> tag.